Hida Takayama Sake Breweries 飛騨高山 酒蔵めぐり

 How to Get There

-All the breweries are in the Sanno-machi old town area of Takayama and are easily accessible by train and a short walk.
+All the breweries are in the Sanmachi old town area of Takayama and are easily accessible by train and a short walk.

-The closest station to the breweries is JR Takayama Station.
-From Tokyo, catch the Tokaido-Sanyo Shinkansen toward Shin-Osaka and get off at Nagoya Station .
-From there, catch a bus to Takayamanohi Bus Stop by JR Takayama Station.
-The breweries are all a short walk east of JR Takayama Station.
+The closest station to the breweries is Takayama Station.
+From Tokyo, catch the JR Tokaido-Sanyo Shinkansen toward Shin-Osaka and get off at Nagoya Station .
+From there, catch a bus to Takayama Nohi Bus Center by Takayama Station.
+The breweries are all a short walk east of Takayama Station.

 For history's sake